joe307bad/points/Native.Points/README.md

 * Use immutable.js utilities (like fromJS) inside the reducers
 * use action creators
 * avoid using componentWillUpdate
-* be more vigalant with using stateless/pure components
+* be more vigilant with using stateless/pure components